-This may be shocking to some, but communities have been around since before the internet — it’s true.
-Little has changed in the practice of building communities from Web1 to Web3, with the largest catalyst for change being the tools we use.
+This may be shocking to some, but digital marketing has been around since the early days of the internet — it’s true.
+Little has changed in the practice of driving growth from Web1 to Web3, with the largest catalyst for change being the tools we use as will be explored in this Web3 marketing guide.

 And just as we witnessed in the shift from Web1 to Web2, in the reconfiguring of digital social dynamics, we are witnessing the same today with the shift to Web3.

-Beginning with Web1, word of mouth drove community development, with users sharing new finds in IRL social settings, with web experiences at the time being limited in their abilities to create meaningful interactions, with user engagement being sequestered to a single page dedicated to serve as a guest book where individuals did little else but leave their names.
+Beginning with Web1, word of mouth drove community-led growth, with users sharing new finds in IRL social settings, with web experiences at the time being limited in their abilities to create meaningful interactions, with user engagement being sequestered to a single page dedicated to serve as a guest book where individuals did little else but leave their names.

 This isn’t to say that there weren’t thriving communities online at the time, as chat apps such as AOL Instant Messenger (warmly known as AIM) or MSN Messenger provided opportunities for conversations with friends online (when your family wasn’t on the phone of course) or to talk to strangers in their loosely indexed chat rooms – an activity that was far more foreign than it has become today.